kollia/dbselftables/README.md

 git clone --recurse-submodules https://github.com/kollia/dbselftables.git
 ```
 The option `--recurse-submodules` will be used to download also some external submodules inside the plugins order.
-If you have cloned the repository in an previuse version and need now a submodule which not exist before, no problem,
+If you have cloned the repository in a previous version and need now a submodule which not exist before, no problem,
 use:
 ```
 git submodule update --init --recursive